GuanhuaWang/sensAI/README.md

 ## Contributors

-Thanks for all the contributors to this repository.
+Thanks for all the main contributors to this repository.

 * [Brandon Hsieh](https://github.com/hsiehbrandon)